Become a Resident Networker

 RN #7: (laughter) That was great.

-Why students get involved?
+Why do students get involved?

 Residents engage in the RN program to capitalise on the opportunity to pioneer, evolve, and champion their resident community.
 This program provides real-world graduate attributes through: